erinvasquez/CRNS-AIST-JRL-VR-Demo/README.md

 ## Running the application with the Build File

-Included in the /Builds folder is a "CRNS AIST JRL VR Demo.exe".
+Included in the /Builds folder is a **"CRNS AIST JRL VR Demo.exe"**.
 To run the application, double-click the .exe